Mariners’ Manny Acta remains mindful of Latin minor-leaguers’ plight amid coronavirus outbreak

 “A lot of them with their education level just don’t understand the severity of this virus and don’t believe in it, or because of the situation they’re in are just ignoring some of the stuff trying to get help,” he said.
 “That’s just making things worse.
 I’m afraid what could happen there the next couple weeks because a lot of people there don’t understand what asymptomatic means.
 They’ve worked so hard to try to educate people on this back home, but right now this is what we’re fighting.
 It’s being able to keep people home after the curfew, which is 5 o’clock in the afternoon.”

 Acta is trying to be a presence via social media.
-He has recorded videos on his Instagram and Twitter and the Estrellas accounts, urging people to take the curfew and guidelines of trying to be safe and prevent the spread of the Coronavirus seriously.
+He has recorded videos on his Instagram and Twitter and the Estrellas accounts, urging people to take the curfew and guidelines of trying to be safe and prevent the spread of the COVID-19 seriously.

 “Just trying to educate people about what’s going on and how serious it is and let them know, yes, I have empathy for you that don’t have the money to go grocery shopping for 15 days and stay at home,” he said.
 “But also, I’m trying to let them know, just go out if it is a necessity.
 Just so many people are ignoring it, it’s going to make it really hard for the government to contain it if they don’t make a sacrifice themselves.”